rpm-software-management/dnf/doc/command_ref.rst

 * ``NAME:STREAM:VERSION:CONTEXT:ARCH``
 * all above combinations with ``/PROFILE`` (e.g. ``NAME/PROFILE``)

-In case stream is not specified, enabled or default stream is used, in this order.
-In case profile is not specified, system default profile or 'default' profile is used.
+In case stream is not specified, the enabled or the default stream is used, in this order.
+In case profile is not specified, the system default profile or the 'default' profile is used.

 .. _specifying_transactions-label: